goviha01/mcp/src/amazon-translate-mcp-server/README.md

    - Validate input text encoding and format
    - Ensure file extensions are allowed

-For more troubleshooting information, see the [Deployment Guide](DEPLOYMENT.md).
+For additional troubleshooting, check the AWS documentation and ensure your IAM permissions are correctly configured.

 ## Development and Testing